What Is a Hematoma and What Causes It?

 You can develop a hematoma in the brain for several reasons.
 Aneurysms, poorly developed arteries or veins, high blood pressure, and tumors can all contribute to this condition.
 However, hematoma often develops after you suffer a head injury in an accident.
 In many cases, someone else’s negligent actions cause brain injuries.

 Car accidents often contribute to hematoma.
 You may hit your head or have an object penetrate your skull during a forceful collision, leading to bleeding in the brain and long-term brain damage.
-Any accident that results in a head injury can cause hematoma, including slip and falls on someone else’s property and dangerous conditions on construction sites, such as falling debris.
+Any accident that results in a head injury can cause a hematoma, including slip and falls on someone else’s property and dangerous conditions on construction sites, such as falling debris.

 The Long-Term Cost of Hematoma